vibecoder1998/KhmerRice-Net/README.md

    - Verify all dependencies are installed: `pip install -r requirements.txt`
    - Ensure virtual environment is activated
    - Check Python version (3.8+)
+   - Make sure you're running from the project root directory

 3. **Low prediction confidence**:
    - Image quality may be poor